oracle-livelabs/weblogic/weblogic-kubernetes/setup-oke-ocishell/setup-oke-ocishell.md

     ![Enter Data](images/enterdata.png)

-5. On the *Review* page, click *Create Cluster* to create the new network resources and the new cluster.
+5. On the *Review* page, click *Create cluster* to create the new network resources and the new cluster.

     ![Review Cluster](images/reviewcluster.png)